trolleyman/DistCompErlang/report.md

 ```

 #### `input_matrix.txt`
-`input_matrix.txt` is a 3x3 matrix of nodes labelled a-i, with adjacent nodes (including diagonals) linked
+`input_matrix.txt` is a 3x3 matrix of nodes labelled from 'a' to 'i', with adjacent nodes (including diagonals) connected.

 ```console
 $ escript tarry.erl < input_matrix.txt